canonical/platform-engineering-docs/reference/synapse/managed-microk8s-cluster.rst

 Change the terraform plan
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The locals.tf and providers.tf need to be updated with the new cloud/vault information.
+The locals.tf and providers.tf files need to be updated with the new cloud/vault information.

 See this `is-prod-synapse-external PR <https://github.com/canonical/is-prod-synapse-external/pull/11>`_  for reference.